 in each compartment.
 T. G. Jackson

 The Cathedral was built at the same time as the adjoining Neonian Baptistery, but it was entirely redesigned in the XVIIIth century.
 It retains however a VIth century ambo decorated with very flattened reliefs, undoubtedly showing Byzantine influence, and a number of ancient sarcophagi.
 The adjoining Archiepiscopal Palace includes a chapel with fine mosaics and a small museum.
-Taking photographs is not allowed, but some images can be seen in this website (it opens in another window).

 One sort of sculpture seems certainly to have been